richardcalahan/exportr/README.md

 The generator creates a yaml file in your config directory.
 It will store key:value pairs to be loaded as environment variables when your app launches.
 You can edit it manually, or use the command line utility.

 ### CLI

+There are two simple options for use with the command line tool. `add` and `remove`

+    $ exportr -a KEY=VALUE

+    $ export -r KEY